Dust-Enshrouded AGN can Dominate Host-Galaxy-Scale Cold-Dust Emission: Summary and Conclusions

 This work should be considered a `case study' that demonstrates the need for caution when interpreting the FIR SEDs of galaxies that may host \cchb{dust-enshrouded} AGN.
 Spatially resolved observations (from, e.g., ALMA and \textit{JWST}) and additional AGN diagnostics should be sought to confirm whether a \cchb{dust-enshrouded} AGN is present when studying such systems.
 Moreover, there is a need to develop AGN SED models that account for dust obscuration and emission from both the clumpy torus \emph{and} the host galaxy rather than treating the AGN and its host as decoupled.

-We thank Myrto Symeonidis and Kedar Phadke for insightful and useful comments on the manuscript that improved this work.
+We thank the anonymous referee, M. Symeonidis, K. Phadke, and E. Daddi for insightful comments on the manuscript, which helped us significantly improve this work.
 The Flatiron Institute is supported by the Simons Foundation.
 HAS and JRM-G acknowledge partial support from NASA Grants NNX14AJ61G and NNX15AE56G, and from SOFIA grant NNA17BF53C (08$\_$0069).
 LR acknowledges the SAO REU program, funded by the National Science Foundation REU and Department of Defense ASSURE programs under NSF Grant AST-1659473, and by the Smithsonian Institution.
 The simulations in this paper were performed on the Odyssey cluster supported by the FAS Research Computing Group at Harvard University.
 This research has made use of NASA’s Astrophysics Data System.